jobrouter/typo3-connector/Documentation/developer.rst

 ================

-You can use the TYPO3 JobRouter Connector as a starting point for your own logic, e.g. to synchronise JobData tables or retrieve archive documents.
+You can use the TYPO3 JobRouter Connector as a starting point for your own logic, for example, to synchronise JobData tables or retrieve archive documents.
 Since this extension relies on the :doc:`JobRouter Client
 <jobrouter-client:introduction>` library, you can get a :php:`RestClient`
 object to call the JobRouter® REST API.